ericelliott/arraygen/README.md

 What does that buy us?
 It means that we can pull values one at a time, perhaps in response to asynchronous events, such as user clicks, network communications, etc...

-Currently, I do most of those kinds of things using [RxJS](https://github.com/Reactive-Extensions/RxJS), but now that we have native support for something like it in the browser (albeit missing most of the cool utility API), maybe there are good use cases to skip the RxJS dependency.
+Currently, I do most of those kinds of things using [RxJS](https://github.com/Reactive-Extensions/RxJS), but now that we have native support for something like it (albeit missing most of the cool utility API), maybe there are good use cases to skip the RxJS dependency.

 Written for Learn JavaScript with Eric Elliott